franciscoengenheiro/concurrent-problem-sets/README.md

     ```

 #### Normal execution:
-- A thread calls `await`, and awaits indefinitely for the other threads to reach the barrier, in order for it to be broken and the `Runnable` task to be executed if it exists.
+- A thread calls `await`, and passively awaits indefinitely for the other threads to reach the barrier, in order for it to be completed and the `Runnable` task to be executed if it exists.
 Returns the arrival index of this thread where:
     - `getParties() - 1` - for first thread to enter the barrier.
     - `0` - for last thread to enter the barrier.
 - A thread calls `await` (with *timeout*), and awaits for a specified timeout for the other threads to reach the barrier, with the same behavior as the previous method.
 - A thread calls `reset`, and resets the barrier for the next barrier generation.
-- A thread calls `getNumberWaiting`, and retrieves the number of threads that are waiting for the barrier to be broken.
+- A thread calls `getNumberWaiting`, and retrieves the number of threads that are waiting for the barrier to be completed.
-- A thread calls `getParties`, and retrieves the number of threads that must invoke `await` in order for the barrier to be broken.
+- A thread calls `getParties`, and retrieves the number of threads that must invoke `await` in order for the barrier to be completed.
 - A thread calls `isBroken`, and retrieves information about whether the barrier has been broken or not.

 #### Conditions of execution:
 `await`:
 - **Paths** - The thread can take two major paths when calling this method:
     - **fast-path**
-        - the barrier has already been broken in the generation this thread is in, and as such, the thread throws a `BrokenBarrierException`.
+        - the current barrier has already been broken, and as such, the thread throws a `BrokenBarrierException`.
-        - the barrier has not yet been broken, and this thread is the last one to enter the barrier, and as such, the thread breaks the barrier, executes the `Runnable` task if it exists and signals all the other threads waiting for the barrier to be broken.
+        - the barrier has not yet been broken, and this thread is the last one to enter the barrier, and as such, the thread completes the barrier, executes the `Runnable` task if it exists, signals all the other threads waiting for the barrier to be broken and creates a new `Request` for the next barrier generation.
+        - A thread that specifies a timeout of *zero* and does not complete the barrier will not wait for that event and throws a `TimeoutException` immediately.
     - **wait-path**
         - the barrier has not yet been broken, and this thread is not the last one to enter the barrier, and as such, the thread passively awaits for that condition to be met.
-- **Giving-up** - While waiting for the barrier to be broken, a thread can *give-up* in the following cases:
+- **Giving-up** - While waiting for the barrier to be completed, a thread can *give-up* in the following cases:
-    - the thread is interrupted and, as such, throws an `InterruptedException`, **if and only if** it was the first thread to be interrupted out of all the threads waiting for the barrier to be broken.
+    - the thread is interrupted and, as such, throws an `InterruptedException`, ***if and only if*** it was the first thread to be interrupted out of all the threads waiting for the barrier to be broken.
     - the thread is interrupted, and if the barrier was already broken by another thread, throws a `BrokenBarrierException`.
     - the thread timeout expires and throws a `TimeoutException`.
 - **Additional notes**:.
-    - A thread that specifies a timeout of *zero* and does not break the barrier will not wait for that event and throws a `TimeoutException` immediately.
     - If the last thread to enter the barrier throws an exception when executing the `Runnable` task, the barrier is broken
      and all the other threads waiting for the barrier to be broken will throw a `BrokenBarrierException`.